freedomofpress/securedrop-docs/docs/admin/deployment/landing_page.rst

 ----------------------------------

-The content below presents sample text for the SecureDrop component of a news organization’s tips page.
+The content below presents sample text for the SecureDrop component of a news organization's tips page.
 It does not account for any specific legal or organizational needs, but should provide guidance for any outlet getting started on crafting *Landing Page* language.
 Any tweaks to the sample content should be left to the legal and editorial discretion of the individual outlet,